 What level is the course and do I need any particular skills?

 You are not expected to have prior knowledge of mental health.
 You should have a desire to improve your mental health literacy and support those experiencing mental distress in the community and in the workplace.
 You will need to be able to listen and communicate relatively fluently in English.

 How will I be taught, and will there be any work outside the class?

 There will be practical activities, quizzes, case studies, group tasks and film exercises.

-You will be provided with a take-away manual for future reference.
+You will be provided with a workbook and manual for future reference.

 Are there any other costs?
 Is there anything I need to bring?